cube-js/cube/docs/Cube.js-Backend/Deployment.md

 Such platforms, such as Heroku, do it by default.
 In this mode Cube.js unsecured development server and Playground will be disabled by default because there's a security risk serving those in production environments.
 Production Cube.js servers can be accessed only with [REST API](rest-api) and Cube.js frontend libraries.

+### Redis

+Also, Cube.js requires [Redis](https://redis.io/), in-memory data structure store, to run in production.
+It uses it for query caching and queue.
+Set `REDIS_URL` environment variable to provide Cube.js with Redis connection.
+Make sure, your Redis allows at least 15 concurrent connections.
+Set `REDIS_TLS` env variable to `true` if you want to enable secure connection.

+### Running without Redis

+If you want to run Cube.js in production without redis you can use `CUBEJS_CACHE_AND_QUEUE_DRIVER=memory` env setting.

+> **NOTE:** Serverless and clustered deployments can't be run without Redis as it's used to manage querying queue.

 ## Serverless